 Today, the US dollar is the most traded currency and held by central banks worldwide.
 Pricing gold in USD reduces complexity for global transactions.
 It offers a consistent reference point for buyers and sellers across different countries.

 When the dollar strengthens, gold often becomes more expensive in other currencies.
 This inverse relationship is key for investors.
-Understanding it helps you make better decisions in halal gold trading or other investment forms.
+Understanding it helps you make better decisions whether you trade, hold physical bullion, or explore Shariah-compliant gold products.

 How the XAU/USD Pair Works in Trading